bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 1. If prefix is the empty string, then set it to null.
 2. Return the result of running [locate a namespace](https://dom.spec.whatwg.org/#locate-a-namespace) for [this](https://webidl.spec.whatwg.org/#this) using prefix.

-[Node/isDefaultNamespace](https://developer.mozilla.org/en-US/docs/Web/API/Node/isDefaultNamespace "The isDefaultNamespace() method of the Node interface accepts a namespace URI as an argument.
-It returns a boolean value that is true if the namespace is the default namespace on the given node and false if not.")
+[Node/isDefaultNamespace](https://developer.mozilla.org/en-US/docs/Web/API/Node/isDefaultNamespace 'The isDefaultNamespace() method of the Node interface accepts a namespace URI as an argument.
+It returns a boolean value that is true if the namespace is the default namespace on the given node and false if not.')

 In all current engines.